Nazanin Zaghari-Ratcliffe: British-Iranian woman ends hunger strike in Tehran jail | DW | 29.06.2019

 British-Iranian woman Nazanin Zaghari-Ratcliffe ended her hunger strike in a Tehran jail after 15 days, her husband told BBC radio on Saturday.

-Richard Ratclife said his wife ate some porridge with apple and banana.
+Richard Ratcliffe said his wife ate some porridge with apple and banana.

 "I'm relieved because I wouldn't have wanted her to push it much longer," said her husband, who also went without food for 15 days in solidarity with his wife.